mapbender/mapbender-documentation/en/book/installation/installation_windows.rst

 Manual installation
 -------------------

-Please take note of the `system requirements <systemrequirements.html>`_ where you can also find the Download links to Mapbender3.
+Please take note of the `system requirements <systemrequirements.html>`_ where you can also find the Download links to Mapbender.
 Install the neccessary components:

  * add the path to your PHP-bin directory to the PATH variable
  * activate the PHP extensions in your php.ini configuration file